 Web - Site Backup

 Your server's hard drive crashed.
-Your site is hacked and hacker was kind enough who deleted all your files.
+Your site is hacked and the hacker deleted all your files.
 Your web host disappeared with your money and your data.
-Even worst case there was earth quack and your ISP building is gone down and everything is lost.
+Even worse, there was and earth quack and your ISP building is gone down and everything is lost.

 Touch Wood!!!
 Nobody should face such a situation.
 But if you are not prepared for these situations, your hard work might be lost forever.
 That is why it is of the utmost importance that you keep regular backups of your data.

-If your site is not changing over a period of time then I will say take backup only once and keep it on your floppy or hard disc or data disc or DVD wherever you like.
-In case you need to restore it, just do it and see your web site up and running.
+If your site is not changing over a period of time, then it is advisable to take backups only once and keep it on your hard disc or data disc or DVD wherever you like.
+In case you need to restore it, just do it and see if your website is up and running.

-But if your site is changing over the period of time then it becomes very important to take regular backup.
-Web sites like amazon.com have very tight backup schedules and very expansive backup infrasturcture.
+But if you are in the habit of making frequent modifications on your site, then it is necessary that you take regular backup.
+Websites like amazon.com have very tight backup schedules and very expensive backup infrastructure.

-So it depends on your business and you have to see how much data loss you can bear.
-If you think it is not affordable to loss even a single day data then I would recommend to schedule daily backup and similarly you can decide if weekly or monthly backup are OK for you or not.
+It depends on your business and you have to see how much data loss you can bear.
+If you think it is not affordable to lose even a single day’s data, then I would recommend to schedule daily backup and similarly, you can decide if weekly or monthly backup are OK for you or not.

-Most of the times backup is taken from one machine and put on different other machines or media.
-So if possible you should arrange a different backup server where you can FTP your complete data to be backup up.
-If this is not too much then you can keep it in floppy or data CD or DVD etc.
+Most of the times, backups are taken from one machine and saved on another machine or media.
+If possible, you should arrange a different backup server where you can FTP your complete data to be backup up.
+If this is not too much then you can keep it in data CD or DVD etc.

-There are two types of backup: incremental and full.
-This depends on what type of backup tools you are using.
-There are many backup tools like oracle provides their utilities to take different type of backup.
+There are two types of backup − incremental and full.
+It depends on what type of backup tools you are using.
+There are many backup tools − for example, Oracle provides its own utilities to take different types of backup.

-Incremental Backup - The backups controller compares the existing backup to the data that you wish to backup.
-If it is an exact match between the two, then no additional files will be backed up.
-However, if you have added or edited any file, these files will be updated in the backup, thus the incremental name.
+Incremental Backup − The backup’s controller compares the existing backup with the data that you wish to backup.
+If there is an exact match between the two, then no additional files will be backed up.
+However, if you have added or edited any file, these files will be updated in the backup, thus the name incremental.

 Full Backup − Here all files are written to the backup, even if they already exist in the most current backup.

-Simplest case is that you can login to your web server on monthly or weekly basis and copy all the web site related files on different computer or media.
-But this goes well if your site is having small amount of data.
+The simplest case is that you can login to your web server on a monthly or weekly basis and copy all the website related files on different computer or media.
+It works only in case you have limited amount of data on your site.

-If you have huge database and numerous files then it is difficult to manage such backups on everyday and weekly basis.
-So in that case you may need to have automated scripts to take this backup and to keep them at another machine or media etc.
+If you have a huge database and numerous files, then it is difficult to manage such backups on an everyday and weekly basis.
+In such cases, you may need to have automated scripts to take backup and keep them at another machine or media.

-You can write your shell script or perl script and go into different directories and collect all the files and zip them automatically, assign then a unique backup number and then ftp those files on a designated backup server or media like tap drive etc.
+You can write your shell script or perl script and browse through different directories and collect all the files and zip them automatically, assign them a unique backup number and then ftp those files on a designated backup server or media like tap drive.

 Web - Site Statistics

-Who is visitor ?
-You should have your site visitor IP address available with you to know the geographical location and identity of that visitor.
+Who is your visitor? − You should have your site visitor IP address available with you to know the geographical location and identity of that visitor.

-Visitors Timestamp: This is important to know what time most of the visitors are visiting your site so in case if you plan a server down then you can decide it very easily.
-Second timestamp and IP address will help you to identify your site visitor in case an investigation is required against a site visitor.
+Visitors’ Timestamp − You should be aware of the time when your site gets the most number of visitors so that you can plan a server down easily.
+Secondly, timestamp and IP address will help you identify your site visitors in case an investigation is required against a site visitor.

-What visitor is using ?
-What pages did the site visitor view on your web site will give you an idea about the importance of various sections of your web site.
+What the visitors prefer? − What pages did the site visitor view on your website will give you an idea about the importance of various sections of your website.

-How long stay ? - How long a site visitor is staying at your site.
-This is important for you to know this duration if visitors are leaving your site just after browsing 1 or 2 pages then you should think some way to retain them for long time on your site.
+How long do they stay? − How much time a visitor spends on your site?
+If visitors are leaving your site just after browsing 1 or 2 pages, then you should come up with some innovative ways to retain them for a longer duration.

 Another good program is Webalizer.
-This is will give you all the basic site statistics you need.
+This will give you all the basic site statistics you need.

-There is a very basic terminology related to your web site statistics.
-Go through the following terms to become more comfortable with your site statistics report and analysis.
+Go through the following terms so that become more comfortable with your site statistics report and analysis.

-Unique Visits - The number of unique visitors you had for the given time period.
-Example: if there was only a single person who visited your web site, and visited 1,000 separate times in a day, the unique visits would just be one.
+Unique Visits − The number of unique visitors you had in a given time period.
+Example − if there was only a single person who visited your website, and visited 1,000 separate times in a day, the unique visits would just be one.
 The uniqueness is counted based on the IP address of the visitor.

-Total Visits - The total number of visits including duplicate visits, that a web site receives in a given time period.
-Each time a site visitor reaches to your site it is counted one visit.
+Total Visits − The total number of visits including duplicate visits that a website receives in a given time period.
+Each time a site visitor reaches your site, it is counted as one visit.

-Hits - This is very similar to page views and will be counted every time a visitor will click any link related to your web site.
+Hits − Hits are very similar to page views and will be counted every time a visitor clicks any link related to your website.

-Direct Access : - This amount refers to the people who accessed your web site through their bookmarks or typed in your URL manually in the URL box of the browser.
+Direct Access − It refers to the people who accessed your website through their bookmarks or typed in your URL manually in the URL box of the browser.

-Referrer & Referral URL - The web address where the visitor followed a link to reach your web site.
-For example if someone finds your web site in google search and click over the link then google will be referrer.
+Referrer & Referral URL − The web address where the visitor followed a link to reach your website.
+For example, if someone finds your website in google search and clicks over the link to reach your site, then google will be the referrer.

 Web - Site Popularity

-You design a web site and developed it and finally hosted it.
+You designed a website and developed it and finally hosted it.
 Now just think how many site visitors know about this site address and related service.

-So if you want to make your site a success then actual work starts after hosting your web site successfully.
-This includes following actions but to gain popularity is not limited to these actions.
+If you want to make your site a success, then the actual work starts after hosting your website successfully.
+It includes the following actions, but gaining popularity is certainly not limited to these actions.

-Search Engine Inclusion: First step, you should go and include your web site in various search engines like google, yahoo and msn etc. Never trust on automated software to include your site in search engines.
-There are many fraud companies in this business so be away from them and don't waste your money.
+Search Engine Inclusion − First step, you should go and include your website in various search engines like google, yahoo, and msn.
+Never trust automated software to include your site in search engines.
+There are many fraud companies in this business, so stay away from them and don't waste your money.

-Open directory inclusion: This is another way to make your site popular.
-There are many open directory projects like dmoz.com and yahoo.com etc where you can include your web site to get attention from net surfers.
+Open directory inclusion − This is another way to make your site popular.
+There are many open directory projects like dmoz.com and yahoo.com where you can include your website to get attention from net surfers.

-Google Adwords: This is paid program from google where you can register and you can pay based on number of clicks on your web site link or based on number of page impressions.
+Google AdWords − This is a paid program from google where you can register and you can pay based on the number of clicks on your website link or based on the number of page impressions.

-Advertising Programs: If you have big budget then you can go for higher resources like TV ads or News paper or magazine adverting programs.
-They are most effective and expansive as well.
+Advertising Programs − If you have a big budget, then you can go for higher resources like TV ads or Newspaper or magazine advertising programs.
+They are most effective and expensive as well.

-Site Link Exchange: There are many sites including my site, who do site link exchange.
-So you will keep their site link at your web site and they will keep your site link at their site.
-This is for then mutual benefit of site link exchangers.
+Site Link Exchange − There are many sites including tutorialspoint.com that do site link exchange.
+What it means is − You will keep the link of another website on your site and the other site will keep yours.
+This is for the mutual benefit of the site link exchangers.

 Web - Free Graphics

-Let me first tell you that graphics is very important part of any web site.
-If you have time and talent to design your web graphics then its great.
-This does not only require time and talent to have web graphics but you need to spend some amount of money as well to buy good graphics software like Paint Shop Pro or Adobe Photoshop etc.
+Graphic elements play a crucial role on any website.
+If you have time and talent to design your web graphics, then it is great.
+It does not only require time and talent to have web graphics, but you need to spend a good deal of money as well to buy good graphics software like Paint Shop Pro or Adobe Photoshop.

-We also have listed tones of Free Graphics for you which you can use in your web site.
+We also have listed tons of Free Graphics for you which you can use on your website.
 You will find it here Free Web Graphics.
 A sample page is also given here.

 Web - Summary

-Now it is time to move forward and I will encourage you to start developing your web site using our HTML Tutorial.
+Now it is time to move forward and we will encourage you to start developing your website using our HTML Tutorial.

-If you are planning to develop an interactive web site then give your some time to look into PERL Tutorial or PHP Tutorial.
-We have put complete reference manuals for these server side scripting languages.
+If you are planning to develop an interactive website, then we recommend you go through our PERL Tutorial or PHP Tutorial.
+We have complete reference manuals for these server-side scripting languages.

-Search Engine Optimization techniques are very important and should be well knows to you before you start designing and developing your web site.
-You can go to our SEO Tutorial for a complete understanding on SEO techniques.
+Search Engine Optimization techniques are very important and you should be well-versed with them before designing and developing your website.
+You can go through our SEO Tutorial to gain a complete understanding of SEO techniques.